Aot25922/Kaoshoes/README.md

-# kaofood
+# kaofood-main

-docker compose use for deploy server
+Thai docker-compose use for deploy server